mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 Though skilled in the art of martial combat, Revelers also engage in studies of musical composition and kinetic performance.
 Rather than dividing their focus, these shared disciplines complement each other, leading to Fighters gifted with fluent movement on the battlefield and equal command of the dance floor.

+#### Instrument Training

+You gain a Musical Instrument of your choice, and you have Proficiency with it.
+Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

 #### Spellcasting

 You have engaged in the study of magic song and incorporated it into your combat training.
 You gain the following benefits.